adamzvolanek/DevRackDocs/devrack/unraid/installs.md

 Pre-requisite includes installing the docker compose plugin under the Community "Apps" tab.

+Once installed, update the Compose Project Directory in `Settings/compose.manager.settings` to a folder you'd like to save all your docker compose stacks. e.g. `/mnt/user/devrack/DevRack/docker-compose`.

 ## Creating a Docker Compose Stack

 Note, the dockers will not have their `appdata` directories created until initial startup.
 Create a docker-compose stack by selecting "Add New Stack" and provide a relevant `stack_name`.
 Populate the stack directory with corresponding directory to GitHub, e.g. cloud, external, etc.